English version of Travailler avec les Français: témoignages de 17 étrangers venant de 12 pays

 An immersion in valuable feedback

-Showing humility, changing perspective, taking the time to listen to the others, learning from their experiences, identifying their references and perceptions, taking a step back on oneself, and one’s own practices, identifying blocking factors and key levers of the cross-cultural relationship, grasping and integrating the complexity of interactions and, consequently, of the world, these are some of the essential benefits of the collection of testimonies that is offered here.
+Showing humility, changing perspectives, taking the time to listen to others, learning from their experiences, identifying their references and perceptions, taking a step back from oneself and one’s own practices, identifying blocking factors and key levers in intercultural relations, grasping and integrating the complexity of interactions and thus of the world, these are some of the essential benefits of the collection of testimonies offered here.

-Each group of students was asked to conduct interviews with professionals who had had an experience of cooperation with the French, to make a transcript of the interviews, and then to produce a synthesis indicating the recurring topics, the specificities, and then the practical advice that can be drawn from them for intercultural relations between the French and foreigners.
-Among the criteria, the interviewees had to come from three different countries, including one non-European country, and there had to be at least one woman interviewed.
+Each group of students was asked to conduct interviews with professionals who had experience working with the French, to transcribe the interviews, and then to produce a synthesis indicating the recurring themes, the specifics, and then the practical advice that can be drawn from them for intercultural relations between the French and foreigners.
+Among the criteria, the interviewees had to come from three different countries, including one non-European country, and at least one woman had to be interviewed.

-These interviews are rich and fascinating to read.
-I would like to thank the students for their involvement and their enthusiasm to carry out this unusual work in a difficult context (notably because of the war in Ukraine: the availability of many contacts working in sensitive sectors being problematic).
+The interviews are rich and fascinating to read.
+I would like to thank the students for their commitment and enthusiasm in carrying out this unusual work in a difficult context (in particular because of the war in Ukraine: the availability of many contacts working in sensitive sectors is problematic).

-I have selected excerpts from these interviews among several reports.
+I have selected extracts from these interviews among several reports.
 I have taken the most concrete and recurring topics on the professional relationship with the French.
-The notes in italics, introducing each part, are my own.
-The first names have been changed and any information element that would allow the identification of the interviewees’ organization has been removed.
+The notes in italics that introduce each section are my own.
+The first names have been changed and any information that would allow the identification of the organization of the interviewee has been removed.

-Finally, when reading these experience feedbacks, we must keep in mind that they include an obvious subjective part and that they cross three dimensions for the most part: personality, professional culture, and the influence of the culture of origin.
-There is a “mirror effect” here: we learn as much about the French as we do about the interviewee, resulting in contrasting and sometimes contradictory experiences.
-Thus, the hierarchical distance in France seems very high for an Israeli woman used to flatter professional relationships, but it appears more moderate for a Moroccan woman or a French-Senegalese man used to more top-down relationships in Morocco and Senegal.
+Finally, when reading these testimonials, we must bear in mind that they contain an obviously subjective part and that they mostly cross three dimensions: personality, professional culture and the influence of the culture of origin.
+There is a « mirror effect » here: we learn as much about the French as we do about the interviewee, resulting in contrasting and sometimes contradictory experiences.
+For example, the hierarchical distance in France seems very great to an Israeli woman used to flattering professional relationships, but it seems more moderate to a Moroccan woman or a French-Senegalese man used to more top-down relationships in Morocco and Senegal.

-To facilitate reading, the excerpts are organized into nine sections:
+For ease of reading, the excerpts are divided into nine sections:

 - Hierarchical distance